AmplitudeGravity/KerrEikonal2pm/README.md

-## Numerical evaluation of the eikonal at finite spin
+## An example for numerical evaluation of the eikonal at finite spin
 To get the numerical value at finite spin, you need to do the following steps
 1. replace the two incomplete elliptic functions `integrate[f1,{K[1],0,y4}]` and `integrate[f2,{K[1],0,y4}]` by the known standard incomplete elliptic functions `EllipticF[_,_]` and `EllipticE[_,_]` in mathematica
 2. replace all the dynamic parameters by numerical value
-3. perform the numerical integration by `NIntegrate` from 0 to 1.
+3. perform the numerical integration by `NIntegrate` for the $\sigma$-integral from 0 to 1.

    We add an example to illustrate them and find the spin expasion result is identical with the resummed result for $|a|/|b|<0.5$.
 For $|a|/|b|>0.5$, spin expansion is not correct any more.